Last modified:14 June 2022

-To use Google My Business or any service for Google My Business claimed businesses (the 'Google My Business Services'), you must accept (1) the Google Terms of Service, and (2) these Google My Business Additional Terms of Service (the 'Google My Business Additional Terms').
+To use Google Business Profile or any related services, features and functionality (the 'Google Business Profile Services'), you must accept (1) the Google Terms of Service, and (2) these Business Profile Additional Terms of Service (the 'Google Business Profile Additional Terms').

 Please read each of these documents carefully.
 Together, these documents are known as the 'Terms'.
-They establish what you can expect from us as you use the Google My Business Services, and what we expect from you.
+They establish what you can expect from us as you use Business Profile Services and what we expect from you.

-If these Google My Business Additional Terms conflict with the Google Terms of Service, these Google My Business Additional Terms will govern for the Google My Business Services.
+If these Google Business Profile Additional Terms conflict with the Google Terms of Service, these Business Profile Additional Terms will govern for Business Profile Services.

 What we expect from you